kotools/types/readme.md

 Kotools Assert is a multiplatform library providing lightweight assertions for [Kotlin].
-> This library currently supports the following runtimes: JVM, JS and Native.
+> This library currently supports the JVM, JS and Native platforms.

 ```kotlin
 1 assertEquals 1